rotexsoft/leanorm-cli/README.md

 Because of the way the test-suite is designed, in-memory sqlite does not work.
 The sqlite db must be stored in a file.
 This is already setup in the default pdo config.

+The package should work with MS Sqlserver, but the tests will only run with sqlite, mysql & postgres databases.